magento/devdocs/src/guides/v2.4/graphql/queries/dynamic-blocks.md

 Attribute | Data type | Description
 --- | --- | ---
-`dynamic_block_uids` | [ID] | An array of dynamic block UIDs to filter on `locations` | [DynamicBlockLocationEnum] |An array indicating the locations the dynamic block can be placed.
-The possible values are CONTENT, HEADER, FOOTER, LEFT, and RIGHT
+`dynamic_block_uids` | [ID] | An array of dynamic block UIDs to filter on `locations` | [DynamicBlockLocationEnum] | An array indicating the locations the dynamic block can be placed.
+The possible values are CONTENT, HEADER, FOOTER, LEFT, and RIGHT.
+If this attribute is not specified, the query returns all locations
 `type` | DynamicBlockTypeEnum! | A value indicating the type of dynamic block to filter on.
 The possible values are CART_PRICE_RULE_RELATED, CATALOG_PRICE_RULE_RELATED, and SPECIFIED
 ## Output attributes